geez0219/website-ng/src/assets/branches/r1.0/example/tabular/dnn.md

 # Building Components

-## Step 1: Create Pipeline
+## Step 1: Create `Pipeline`

-We create the pipeline with the usual train, test and eval data alongwith the batch size
+We create the `Pipeline` with the usual train, eval, and test data along with the batch size:

 ```python
 pipeline = fe.Pipeline(train_data=train_data, eval_data=eval_data, test_data=test_data, batch_size=batch_size)
 ```

-## Step 2: Create Network
+## Step 2: Create `Network`

-We first define the network in a function that can later be passed on to the network
+We first define the neural network in a function that can then be passed on to the FastEstimator `Network`:

 ```python